 - Explore potential ways the council could work with the decision maker.

 These types of meetings can help build the reputation of your food council as food system experts and help decision makers better understand your mission and your goals.

-This document – Strategic Networking Meeting Planning – and this spreadsheet – Strategic Networking Planning – are both designed to help your group to prepare for successful meetings and to plan for follow-up.
+This document – Strategic Networking Meeting Planning – is designed to help your group to prepare for successful meetings and to plan for follow-up.

 Follow Up Is Key